nlesc-sigs/announcement-board/README.md

 # announcement-board

+We are piloting a new announcement board on [Wordpress](https://sigs.esciencecenter.nl/).
-We'll use this repo mostly for tracking issues
+We'll use this repository just to discuss [issues](https://github.com/nlesc-sigs/announcement-board/issues).